×

 When we asked people what advice they would give someone preparing to move to Merida, they said:

 "Before deciding to retire in Merida it is important for expats to consider the cost of living, safety, healthcare options, language level, cultural norms, and the need for a visa.
 Additionally, it pays to get to know the city prior to settling in, as well as researching the availability of quality housing and neighborhoods.
 As with any move to a new location, understanding the local customs and laws can help expats better integrate into the city.
-Finally, it is important to note that Merida is a very affordable place to live which makes it an attractive spot for retirees, but it pays to keep a watchful eye on the exchange rate of the Mexican Peso," said one in Merida.
+Finally, it is important to note that Merida is a very affordable place to live which makes it an attractive spot for retirees, but it pays to keep a watchful eye on the exchange rate of the Mexican Peso," said one person in Merida.

 View More Answers